 The peer-to-peer feedback processes used in the ADC also develops participants’ ability to help other faculty within their institution improve their instructional techniques.
 Participants will run and debrief one of their own scenarios, learn how to use an Action Science technique to reflect on debriefings and learn how to provide rigorous feedback on debriefings using a structured assessment tool.
 There will be some didactics, but mainly the course will be interactive and engaging.
 Your learning begins before the course starts through online feedback and interaction with faculty on the course pre-work assignments.

 The Center for Medical Simulation’s Gateway Debriefing Skills Workshop introduces healthcare education faculty to the foundational practices of the Debriefing with Good Judgment© method of debriefing.
-This innovative workshop combines an immersive, daylong, in-person learning experience with supplemental online learning that includes customized peer-to-peer and mentor feedback.
+This innovative workshop is an immersive, daylong, learning experience that builds debriefing skills through repeated practice with coaching from debriefing experts.

 El Centro de Simulación Médica (CMS), a través de su filial española Hospital virtual Valdecilla, ofrece el curso “Simulación como herramienta docente” en idioma español a través de Latinoamérica y España en Instituciones que deseen acogerlo.